Skip to main content

 Employers have the authority to terminate employees with or without notice.
 A termination with notice must be grounded in objective reasons, which can either be objective, such as redundancy or reorganization, or subjective personal reasons related to the employee’s conduct or performance.

 An overall assessment of various factors is crucial in determining the presence of objective grounds for dismissal.
-Dismissing an employee with notice won’t be considered objective if alternative solutions, like relocating the employee within the company, were available.
+Dismissing an employee with notice will not normally be considered objectively justified if alternative solutions, like relocating the employee within the company, were available.
 Before issuing a notice of termination, employers must explore potential vacant positions within the business for the affected employee.
-Discriminatory dismissals under the Discrimination Act are prohibited, and additional regulations protect employees from unfair terminations, such as those related to parental leave or educational leave.
+Discriminatory dismissals are prohibited, and additional regulations protect employees from unfair terminations, such as those related to parental leave or educational leave.

 Collective Dismissal